vree-sdk/documentation/docs/getting-started.md

 # Downloading and Importing the SDK

 To get started using the VRee SDK for Unity, download the latest version of the SDK from the downloads page.
-Once the file has finished downloading, open `Unity 2017.4 LTS` or higher to import the SDK.
+Once the file has finished downloading, open `Unity 2017.4 LTS` or higher.

+__Using Unity Package__
 In Unity, go to `Assets > Import Package > Custom Package…` and select the VRee SDK for Unity.
 Make sure that all files are selected by clicking on the `All` button in the bottom left corner before importing the package using the `Import` button.

+__Using Example Project__
+Extract the folder to your preferred location and open it as a Unity project.

 Navigate to the Prerequisites folder and unpack the `SoftwareActivation.7z` file.
-When completed run the `activateLicense.bat` batch file to active a blank xSens license.
+Run the `activateLicense.bat` batch file to active a blank xSens license.
 Without this blank license Unity will appear to hang after clicking the play button with the VRee platform in the scene.
 __Please note:__ This is required even when __not__ using xSens hardware.

 Drag the `[VReePlatform]` prefab from `VRee Platform\Prefabs\` into the scene, or open the provided example scene.